iconify/documentation/documents/pages/implementations/svg-framework/color.md

 You can only change color of monotone icons.
 Some icons, such as emoji, have a hardcoded palette that cannot be changed.

-To add color to the monotone icon simply change text color.
+To change color of a monotone icon simply change text color.

 ```yaml
 src: implementations/iconify/index-color.html